-Thirteen percent (13%) of African American adults had 4 or more adverse childhood experiences (ACE's) in their lifetime.
+Thirteen percent (13%) of African American adults had 4 or more adverse childhood experiences (ACEs) in their lifetime.
 More than one-third (35%) of African American adults received assistance for food in the past year.
-45% of Allen County African Americans reported they spent 50% or more of their household income on housing compared to 14% of the rest of Allen County adults.
+Forty-five percent (45%) of Allen County African Americans reported they spent 50% or more of their household income on housing compared to 14% of the rest of Allen County adults.